imrehorvath/ArduinoYun/README.md

 ### More expressive power

 The powerful features of JavaScript like closures, first-class function objects and higher-order functions makes it possible for programmers to express their ideas better, on a more abstract level.

 Using these tools, one can capture repeating patterns of computation and abstract them away more easily.
 That is a gain compared to C++ which provides less powerful tools for building abstractions.

 ### More dynamic development

 JavaScript is a dynamic language, one can change object properties, add or remove methods on the fly.

-Also using the REPL it is possibly to tinker with the application while running.
-It's a huge gain compared to the tedious compile, build and upload cycle.
-You can experiment with the AVR live!
+Also using the REPL it is possibly to tinker with the application while it's running.
+It's a huge gain compared to the tedious compile, build and upload cycle doing traditianal AVR development.

+You can experiment with the AVR on the fly!

 ### Easier integration with tons of libraries

 The server-side JavaScript implementation [Node.js][4] is provided for the [linux][2] on the Yun.

 Node.js is very popular and there is a huge community behind constantly providing improvement and growing number of open-source libraries.
-These libraries are easy to use in Node, using it's package management system the `npm`.
+These libraries are easy to use in Node, with `npm`, the package management system for Node.

 ### Easier reprogramming